JunhaoW3/tp/docs/DeveloperGuide.md

 <br>

-The following is a sequence diagram for the execution of `reminder 2 h/Meeting on Friday d/2026-04-24 16:00`,
+The following is a sequence diagram for the execution of `reminder 2 h/Meeting on Friday d/2026-04-24 16:00`:
+(Due to the diagram's detailed nature, it may appear small.
+If it's unclear, zooming in will provide better clarity of the individual components and interactions.)

 <puml src="diagrams/add-reminder/AddReminderSequenceDiagram.puml" alt="Interactions Inside the Logic Component for the `reminder 2 h/Meeting on Friday d/2026-04-24 16:00` Command"/>